 It’s worth noting that the exam doesn’t focus on Android, iOS or any other mobile operating system, though it does cover Google’s own Accelerated Mobile Pages project.
 The new certificate joins similar exams for AdWords and Analytics in Google’s Partner program.

 The Google’s Mobile Sites Developer Certification lets you demonstrate your proficiency and skill.
 After you pass a certification exam, you can use your certification to promote yourself to the communities, projects, and employers that are important to you.
 All the certification exams are backed by rich training content offered as online curriculum, instructor-led training, or self-study materials.
-When you pass a certification exam, Google stores your certificate, badge, or other digital mark in a central, verifiable location.
+When you pass a certification exam, Google stores your certificate, badge, or other digital marks in a central, verifiable location.
 You can include your digital mark in your email signature and embed it on sites such as LinkedIn and Twitter.